stranskyjan/raphaelpy/README.md

 A library for creating SVG drawings using Python.

 ## Overview
-It's usage and most of the public API (and obviously it's name, too) is strongly inspired by [Raphaël JavaScript Library](http://dmitrybaranovskiy.github.io/raphael/).
+Its usage and most of the public API (and obviously its name, too) is strongly inspired by [Raphaël JavaScript Library](http://dmitrybaranovskiy.github.io/raphael/).
 Some examples and some of the implementation details are borrowed from the original project, too.

 See [examples](examples) to examine how to it works and how to use it.